aroccon/TCF36/README.md

 - ✅ No recompilation required when changing MPI processes.

 **Optional features (conditional compilation)**
-- **Phase-field module:** Can be enabled or disabled.
+- Phase-field module: Can be enabled or disabled.
 Default is single-phase.
-- **Implicit diffusion along z:** Can be enabled or disabled. ⚠️ Not yet implemented.
+- Passive scaler: Can be enabled or disabled.
+Default is single-phase.

 ## Turbulent channel flow